What if you own only one horse? What then, should your parasite control programme look like?

 “Many of those horses may only need a single treatment or a couple of drenches in a year in order to keep our bases covered.”

-But it’s a different story if your horse lives at the likes of boarding property.
+But it’s a different story if your horse lives at the likes of a boarding property.

 In that case, a control programme needs to be designed for the entire group of horses “not just your horse”, Nielsen says.